Uvacoder/hugo-papermod-2/content/posts/20210705-PowershellEnvVars.md

     - Powershell
     - Windows
 ---
+I was looking for a way to handle updating/changing enviroment vars using powershell, with persistence, as it's way more fun than clicking around.

-Really quick, but handy and cool script to sort your environment variable - `$env:path` - using .NET Methods and powershell (Tested on Powershell  5.1 and 7.1.3)
+I stumbled across this handy and cool snippet to sort your environment variable - `$env:path` - using .NET Methods and powershell (Tested on Powershell  5.1 and 7.1.3)

 **The usual disclaimer** - don't cock around here if you don't know what your doing, you can make things go all kinds of weird and it's a PITA to fix.
 Take a copy before making any changes.
 Don't be stupid.